 The deal was controversial on both sides of the border.
 Americans protested the relocation of a highly symbolic company as part of a tax inversion transaction, a move which some said could save the company more than $1 billion in US tax payments over the next several years.
 Meanwhile, Canadians and their lawmakers weren’t thrilled about the American takeover of their iconic brand, fearing job losses and a negative impact to national identity.
 The company, which denies that tax considerations were central to the merger decision, defends its merger decision as part of a larger strategy to aggressively pursue global expansion opportunities for both brands.

-3. BK Had to Recall “Religiously Offensive” Ice Cream Desserts in the UK
+3. Burger King Had to Recall “Religiously Offensive” Ice Cream Desserts in the UK

 When you think of controversial Burger King desserts, if anything comes to mind at all, it may be Burger King’s bacon sundae, which debuted to mixed reviews in 2012.
 But Burger King’s UK operations faced an entirely different controversy in 2005 over its ice cream desserts.
 In that case, it wasn’t even the dessert that caused the dustup—it was the packaging it came in.